 - Icy pavement or walkways

 The key to obtaining compensation is proving that someone else’s carelessness contributed to your injury.
 Conducting a thorough investigation will be a crucial part of proving your case.
-The accomplished slip and fall lawyers at Kelly & Associates know what it takes to build a successful claim and will put every effort into gathering evidence that shows why you deserve maximum compensation..
+The accomplished slip and fall lawyers at Michael Kelly know what it takes to build a successful claim and will put every effort into gathering evidence that shows why you deserve maximum compensation..